rahulgopinath/rahulgopinath.github.io/_posts/2021-09-10-fault-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
 We then come to the actual representative class.
-The clas is initialized by providing it with a boolean expression.
+The class is initialized by providing it with a boolean expression.

 <!--